patricegautier/unifiZabbix/README.md

-# Limitations
+# Troubleshooting - Notes

-1/ You may seem some devices periodically time out.
-This resolves usually at the next check but I haven't been able to get to the root cause.

-2/ There is a 64k limit to ssh.run items in zabbix, which we run into running mca-dump on large switches for ex.
-The commands in the template have some potentially brittle sed scripting to work around that limitation.
-This might manifest itself in some of the Zabbix items becoming unsupported with a *'unable to read JSON path - unexpected end of string'* error.

-To raise that limit in Zabbix you have to recompile and I didn't want to have that dependency.
-If anyone can think of another more stable and convenient workaround, please let me know!
-Gzip comes to mind and is present on BusyBox which is the OS that those Unifi devices run, but I haven't found a way to decompress it on the zabbix side and still use the JSON path preprocessing option

-3/ if some of your items randomly fail with 'Cannot read data from SSH server' (in the UI or in  /var/log/zabbix/zabbix_server.log), the likely culprit is an outdated version of libssh, which sometimes returns an error code even on success.
-You have to download sources from libssh.org and recompile I'm afraid..
-This is confirmed fixed with libssh 0.9.5 on Raspbian Buster
+• if some of your items randomly fail with 'Cannot read data from SSH server' (in the UI or in  /var/log/zabbix/zabbix_server.log), the likely culprit is an outdated version of libssh, which sometimes returns an error code even on success.
+You have to compile the last version from sources from libssh.org and recompile I'm afraid..
+This was a problem on Raspbian buster for libssh 0.8.x and is confirmed fixed with libssh 0.9.5 at least.

+• SSH to Unifi devices is invoked with the SSH option "-o StrictHostKeyChecking=accept-new" which means it will automatically accept their SSH host key on first connection to that IP or Host Name.
+The default SSH setting is to ask for the user's confirmation on first connection but I deemed the extra convenience of not having to do this to be worth it in the context of a Home/Small Business Unifi setup

+• The reason for the existence of the mca-dump-short external script instead of using SSH items directly if you are wondering is that there is a 64k limit to ssh.run items in zabbix, which we run into running mca-dump on large switches for ex.
+To raise that limit in Zabbix you have to recompile from sources and I didn't want to have that dependency.
+The only reliable way I found around this is to run an external script to retrieve the mca-dump data from device, and then post-process it with jq to make the data < 64k on the way into Zabbix

+# Future Additions

+## Auto-discovery of devices based on controller connection

+i.e automatically created all the proper hosts connected to the proper templates via a single connection to the Unifi controller

+## Better SSH debugging

+Most of the pain in setting this up is debugging the SSH connections..
+Add pre-processing to check for valid json on mca-dump-short to all templates

+	sudo -u zabbix /usr/lib/zabbix/externalscripts/mca-dump-short.sh -d 192.168.217.1 -u root -i ~/.ssh/zabbix/zb_id_rsa -t UDMP maybe have a special disable item to get the full transcript

+## Moar data!

+There is a mountain of information to be retrieved from devices.
+I added what made most sense to me, but let me know if you would like to see added.